TAran

 Photos By Sean Dooley

-In 2013 Rory moved to the East Neuk of Fife where he began renovating and converting an old dairy on Balcaskie Estate.
-Since then, the team has grown to include Gemma, Zachie and Caelin and in 2022 we embarked upon a new chapter of Taran Guitars; expanding the workshop another 45m² to give us the space we needed to further develop the quality of our instruments and our creative aspirations as a team.
+In 2013, Rory moved to the East Neuk of Fife where he began renovating and converting an old dairy on Balcaskie Estate.
+Since then, the team has grown to include Gemma, Zachie, Caelin and Rona.

-In between running her own theatre company, hidden route, and working part-time as a lecturer, Gemma Dowling works one day a week with Taran Guitars as their General Manager.
-She looks after the client liaison, finance and administrative duties for the company.
-Gemma loves getting to know the clients during their builds and has been key in supporting the company grow over the last few years.
+In between working part-time as a lecturer, Gemma Dowling also spends one day a week with Taran Guitars.
+She looks after client liaison, finance and the company’s administrative duties.
+Gemma enjoys getting to know clients during their instrument builds and has played a central role in supporting the company’s growth and development over the last few years.

 the taran